 Great Lakes Climate Adaptation Network:

-How can an adaptation network sustain effective partnerships for climate adaptation?
+Can vulnerability assessment tools across a network sustain effective partnerships for climate adaptation?

 Coproducing climate information improves Great Lakes cities' adaptation to climate change, but how can these partnerships be sustained long-term?